attacker432/arras-chat-template/README.md

 `hshg.js`: This file contains the hash grid, Dont edit.
 `util.js`: This file contains some calculation codes, only edit if you know what youre doing.
 `random.js`: This file contains some random calculation and the bot/boss names, feel free to edit the names.
-`app.js`: This file contains client side stuff, dont edit.
+`app.js`: This file contains client side stuff, feel free to edit if you know what you're doing.
 `index.html`: This file contains the website build, feel free to edit.
 `main.css`: This file contains the styling of your webpage, feel free to edit.
 `namegenerator.js`: This file contains the random name generator for if you have no name ingame, feel free to edit.